Abdullah-Hashmi/Abdullah-Hashmi/README.md

 - Developed using Flutter, TypeScript, and mock data for testing.

 #### **Messaging App**
-- Built with React Native CLI, featuring real-time messaging, status updates, and a sleek UI.
+- Built with React Native CLI, featuring real-time messaging, status updates, and a sleek UI.-->

 ---